proteanthread/basic-plus-plus/README.md

 BASIC++ (IB) Interpreter
 Core Implementation

+I don't care what you do with my code, just don't take my code and sell and don't take my code, modify my code, and sell it.
+This code is not for sale.

 The subject of this project is a minimal, portable interpreter for the BASIC language.
 The implementation is contained within a single C source file, a design choice intended to facilitate maximum portability and ease of distribution across disparate operating systems and architectures with minimal build-system dependencies.
 This implementation is architected as a foundational framework, explicitly designed not as a monolithic, static entity, but as a core upon which future capabilities are intended to be constructed via a formalized modular architecture.

 Primary design considerations are memory footprint optimization and source code lucidity.
 The former objective ensures viability for resource-constrained environments, such as 8-bit microcontrollers, embedded systems, or legacy hardware emulators where memory is a severely limited commodity.
 The latter objective, lucidity, renders the source code suitable for pedagogical review.
 It serves as a clear, annotated example of foundational interpreter design, illustrating concepts such as tokenization, recursive-descent parsing, and environment management in a comprehensible manner.
 Execution velocity, while a consideration, is posited as a subordinate objective to these primary goals.
 This trade-off is deliberate; clarity and portability have been prioritized over complex, platform-specific optimizations, ensuring that the core remains verifiable and maintainable.
 The architecture is, therefore, explicitly provisioned for future, modular extensibility as outlined in Section 6.